TortorelliRocco/Epicode/Portfolio/Project_01_refresh/README.md

 Status update:
 The dashboard is now fully translated, visually consistent, and structurally stable.
 Ready for portfolio review and alignment with PL-300 best practices.

+## Refresh Notes - Day 8
+- Added initial DAX measures (averages and time intelligence) to improve analytical flexibility and align the project with PL-300 best practices.